Tax Sale, Certificates, and Tax Deeds

 Jacksonville, FL 32202

 Once the request has been processed, we will provide a list for your records confirming all the certificates purchased.
 The interest rate on County-held purchases is 18% annually.
+Certificates with a face value of $250 or less and a homestead exemptions are not available for purchase.
 Certificate purchases are done on a first-come-first-serve basis.
 We cannot guarantee the availability of a certificate until payment has been made.

 Florida Statute Chapter 197.432 provides additional information on holding tax certificates.
 Florida Statute Chapter 197.502 contains information if the tax certificates are not redeemed in a timely manner.